Semiu/java-codesecurity/README.md

-## Exploring Machine Learning Models and Techniques for Analyzing and Classifying Java's Common Vulnerabilities and Exposures
+## Exploring Machine and Deep Learning Models for Analyzing, Classifying, and Detecting Java's Common Vulnerabilities and Exposures.

 This repository contains different research projects on Java CVEs.